The Cosmic Down 20

 for its spoon

-The Kelty Cosmic Down shown here packed into its included stuff sack with a one litter Nalgene bottle for size reference.
-The Cosmic down can pack about 25% smaller in with an after-market compression sack.
+The Cosmic Down shown here packed into its included stuff sack with a one liter Nalgene bottle for size reference.
+The Cosmic Down can pack about 25% smaller in with an aftermarket compression sack.

 If you're searching for a bag that will offer better packability, we would suggest the Western Mountaineering Ultralite